Ever since I read “Heidi” as a young girl, Switzerland has been on my bucket list.

 Our girls always get excited prior to a big trip and some of them even start packing their Luggage[affiliate] days in advance!
 Is this you?
 Do you need to invest in some new bags?
 I share some of my Favorite Travel Things from clothing to electronics to luggage.

-For me, I always keep my Carry-on Backpack packed and ready to go with all of my 21 Best Carry-on Essentials for Travel.
+For me, I always keep my Backpack packed and ready to go with all of my 21 Best Travel Bag Essentials for Travel.
 If you are an organizer such as myself, you’ll appreciate these lists and ideas of what to pack.

 After months of planning and anticipation, we finally landed in Geneva, Switzerland around 9:30 am on the last Monday morning in May.